List of Kamen Rider Wizard characters: Koyomi

-Koyomi (コヨミ), also known as Koyomi Fueki (笛木 暦, Fueki Koyomi), is Haruto Soma's assistant and Sou Fueki's daughter whom he attempted to resurrect after she died several years prior during the Sabbath ritual.
-Despite placing the Philosopher's Stone in her body, he succeeded in half-resurrecting her and entrusts Soma with protecting her and giving her periodic infusions of magical energy to maintain her state of being.
-Initially possessing no memory of what happened to her, she resents her half-dead state and wishes she was properly dead, though Soma slowly convinces Koyomi to have hope in him, be more accepting of her circumstances, and work towards the future.
-While in Soma's care, she lives in Shigeru Wajima's antiques shop and assists Soma with her ability to detect disguised Phantoms.
+Koyomi (コヨミ), also known as Koyomi Fueki (笛木 暦, Fueki Koyomi), is Haruto's assistant and Fueki's daughter whom he attempted to resurrect after she died several years prior during the Sabbath ritual.
+Despite placing the Philosopher's Stone in her body, he succeeded in half-resurrecting her and entrusts Haruto with protecting her and giving her periodic infusions of magical energy to maintain her state of being.
+Initially possessing no memory of what happened to her, she resents her half-dead state and wishes she was properly dead, though Haruto slowly convinces Koyomi to have hope in him, be more accepting of her circumstances, and work towards the future.
+While in Haruto's care, she lives in Shigeru Wajima's antiques shop and assists Haruto with her ability to detect disguised Phantoms.
 Koyomi eventually learns the truth of what happened to her before Sora Takigawa rips the Philosopher's Stone out of her body, killing her once more.
-After defeating Takigawa, Soma takes the Philosopher's Stone and travels the world in the hopes of hiding it and preventing it being misused any further, eventually finding an ideal place in the form of his own Underworld's Koyomi.
+After defeating Takigawa, Haruto takes the Philosopher's Stone and travels the world in the hopes of hiding it and preventing it being misused any further, eventually finding an ideal place in the form of his own Underworld's Koyomi.
 In the Kamen Rider Wizard tie-in novel, Haruto and Rinko have a daughter and name her Koyomi in memory of their deceased friend.

 Koyomi is portrayed by Makoto Okunaka (奥仲 麻琴, Okunaka Makoto).
 As a child, Koyomi is portrayed by Kanon Kobayashi (小林 花音, Kobayashi Kanon).